nqzero/PUPL/PUPL.md

 ### The Agreement
-- you agree to acquire a use-license from the copyright owner for production use
+- you agree to acquire a use-license from the copyright owner for production use of the Software
-- permission to use this software for other purposes is hereby granted
+- permission to use the Software for other purposes is hereby granted
-- you agree to present to a potential recipient of a distribution the above copyright notice and these license terms
+- you agree to present to a potential recipient of a distribution of the Software the above copyright notice and these license terms

-if a work that you distribute, that in whole or in part contains or is derived from the software or any part thereof, is accompanied by the complete corresponding source code or an equivalent offer of such, licensed under either:
+if a work that you distribute, that in whole or in part contains or is derived from the Software or any part thereof, is accompanied by the complete corresponding source code or an equivalent offer of such, licensed under either:
  - this license, at no additional per-use cost
  - an OSI-approved open source license